ergrelet/unlicense/README.md

 ## Known Limitations

-* Original entry point resolution works only for targets using the MSVC runtime
 * Doesn't automatically recover OEPs for executables with virtualized entry points
 * Doesn't produce runnable dumps in most cases
 * Resolving imports for 32-bit executables packed with Themida 2.x is pretty slow